RRothfeld/IRS-Himbeere/README.md

  2. Clone this repository: `git clone https://github.com/RRothfeld/IRS-Himbeere.git`
  3. Change into the created folder: `cd IRS-Himbeere`
  4. Install node modules: `npm install`
- 5. change permission of favs.csv: cd html/ und dann chmod 666 favs.csv
+ 5. sudo chmod -R 666 IRS-Himbeere/

  5. There are two options to start the web server.
 The quick, yet temporary, option: `node app.js`.
 Or the permanent option, which will automatically start the webserver with the Raspberry Pi booting:

 sudo nano /etc/rc.local